judus/argon/readme.md

 }
 ```

-### 9. Conditional Service Acces
+### 9. Conditional Service Access

-`if()` returns a proxy if the service is unavailable — safe for optional dependencies.
+`optional()` returns a proxy if the service is unavailable — safe for optional dependencies.

 ```php
 // Suppose SomeLogger is optional